iltis42/XCVario/README.md

 ![Vario]( https://raw.githubusercontent.com/iltis42/OpenIVario/master/images/Vario3D/vario-perspectiv.png )
 ![Vario Back]( https://github.com/iltis42/OpenIVario/blob/master/images/Vario3D/vario-perspectiv-back.png )

 At the begin i want to show a short Demo of the variometer, including sensitivity and full sunlight test, followed by an explanation of various setup options and how to use.
-Its now the third year of this project, moving now to a colored display this winter we had built a low number of devices with a 3D printed housing.
-Demo vidoes with prototypes based on that see below.
-The second generation vario with some more features uses a smaller CNC fabricated aluminium housing and there is a bigger lot of devices now planned.
+Its now year four of this project, moving now to a colored display this winter we had built a hand full of devices with a 3D printed housing.
+Demo videos with prototypes based on that initial hardware see below.
+The second generation Variometer comes with some more features like software update over the air, serial output and bridge and uses a smaller CNC fabricated aluminium housing.
+There is a bigger lot of devices now planned based on this hardware to be available in near future.

 * [Quick Demo on YouTube](https://www.youtube.com/watch?v=Piu5SiNPaRg)
 * [Vario Sensitivity Test](https://www.youtube.com/watch?v=RqFLOQ9wvgY)